 Addison is a really good stand up comedian, he has shown himself to be very quick witted in various panel shows and displayed brilliant comic timing in The Thick of It.
 This is his first feature calling the shots and one assumes that to some extent or other Hollywood has chewed him up and spat this out.

-What we have here then is a con artist comedy where the comedy fails and there is no way you’d believe the cons would succeed.
+What we have here is a con artist comedy where the comedy fails and there is no way that you’d believe the cons would succeed.
 The intention was clearly to update another film from the Hollywood back catalogue with a feminist spin but this doesn’t work either.
 Any sense of empowerment is undermined by the weak characterisation and some fairly clumsy and simplistic moralising about men’s shallowness.

 Having given this ninety minutes of my time and five quid of my cash, the only joke that worked is the one that’s on me.

 The Hustle is available for rental and purchase now but don’t fall for it.